 This article about arthritis in senior cats is written by Dr Ali Raza a Doctor of Medicine (MD), Veterinary Sciences.

-We will talk about signs of arthritis, its causes, and different measures that you can take to improve the quality of life of your senior cat suffering from arthritis.
+We will talk about the signs of cat arthritis, its causes, and different measures that you can take, to improve the quality of life, of your senior cat suffering from arthritis affected joints.

 How Do You Know If Your Cat Has Arthritis?

-· The affected joint may be swollen
+- The affected joint may be swollen

-· Stiff in limbs especially after some period of inactivity
+- Stiff in limbs especially after some period of inactivity

-· Excessive sleeping
+- Excessive sleeping

-· Difficulty in carrying out routine activities such as using litter box
+- Difficulty in carrying out routine activities such as using litter box

-· Licking and biting of the affected limb may be seen
+- Licking and biting of the affected limb may be seen

-· Reduced appetite
+- Reduced appetite

-· The range of motion of affected limb is reduced
+- The range of motion of affected limb is reduced

-· Unexpected aggression towards people and other pets
+- Unexpected aggression towards people and other pets

-· Reduced frequency of grooming time
+- Reduced frequency of grooming time

 What Causes Arthritis in Cats?

 Joints of cats are complex structures.
-Ends of bones are covered by cartilages that make the movement smooth and pain-free.
+The ends of the bones are covered by cartilages that make the movement smooth and pain-free.

 Weight Of The Cat

-A diet low in minerals and nutrients can make your cat weak.
-This affects his immune system and he can suffer from several diseases including arthritis.
+A diet low in minerals and nutrients can weaken your cat’s immune system and he can suffer from several diseases including arthritis.

 Some cats are genetically predisposed to arthritis.